Valorant First Strike NA – Week 4

 There were 16 teams left in the race for qualification.
 After a Week 3 which seemed to show the dominance of small, org-less teams, the results of this fourth and final week went against that trend.
 The four big winners are all well-known organisations.

 - FaZe Clan

 Of the four qualified in this UMG Closed Qualifier, there are 2 of the teams that failed the Nerd Street Gamers Closed Qualifier.
-T1 and TSM broke out in a cold sweat sometimes, but finally secured their seats.
+T1 and TSM had a few cold sweats, but finally secured their places.